coffeeknife/bird-ring/join.md

 permalink: /join/
 layout: default
 ---

-If you post about same topics we do, we'd love for you to join our webring!
+i made this ring mostly for my friends but if you are also a cool bird person you can join :)

-To join the webring, please <a class="button" href="https://github.com/{{ site.repository }}/issues/new/choose">open a request</a> to add a new site through GitHub issues.
+to join the webring, please <a class="button" href="https://github.com/{{ site.repository }}/issues/new/choose">open a request</a> to add a new site through GitHub issues.

-After you’re approved, you’ll need to add the webring code to your website:
+after you’re approved, you’ll need to add the webring code to your website:

 {% include join-script.html %}